vismaosscomponents/terraform-wrapper/README.md

     <stack 2>
         backend.tf
     <...>
+state-management/           The directory for the backend of your workspaces and stacks
+    <...>
 accounts                    Mapping between workspace names and AWS accounts backend.tf                  Global terraform backend file.
 Will be copied or symlinked in each stack global.tf                   Global terraform file.
 Will be copied or symlinked in each stack